aendie/Pyalmanac-Py3/README.md

 **Description**

-Pyalmanac is a Python 3 script that creates the daily pages of the Nautical Almanac.
+Pyalmanac is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UTC timescale**, which is ***not optimal for navigation purposes.*** :frowning_face: Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
+(UTC is the basis for the worldwide system of civil time.)
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 Pyalmanac-Py3 was developed based on the original Pyalmanac by Enno Rodegerdts.
 Various improvements, enhancements and bugfixes (listed below) are implemented.
 Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6), however the accuracy was poor.
 It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac exactly or at the most is within 0°0.1', which is very good.